isabella232/document-services.en/help/usecases/signapi.md

 >[!IMPORTANT]
 >
 >In this case, all subsequent requests you make to Sign API must use that access point.
-If you use an access point that doesn’t serve your region, you’ll get an error.
+If you use an access point that doesn’t serve your region, you get an error.

 ## Uploading a transient document